j1shnu/TeleJenBot/README.md

 - `/unauth` - This do the opposite of `/auth`.
 - `/listauth` - This'll show you all chats and users are authorised to use the bot.
 - `/jobs` - This'll show you the available Jenkins job in Inline Keyboard format.
+- `/showbuild` - This'll show you the running Builds.